Mental Health Awareness Month: 5 early signs of mental illness

 Anyone who lives in Michigan who needs free or low-cost mental health care can contact their local Community Mental Health program.
 The Michigan Department of Health and Human Services Website has contact information listed based on your county of residence.

-Martha Velting, LMSW is a Care Manager in the Behavioral Health Department at Priority Health.
-She works on Priority Health’s Behavioral Health Emergency Line providing emotional support and helping people navigate treatment and recovery.
+About the Author: Martha Velting, LMSW is a Clinical Program Specialist in the Behavioral Health Department at Priority Health.
+She oversees outpatient community-based partnerships with several local providers.
 Martha is passionate about the well-being of all people and loves to see people grow, heal, and come into more fullness in themselves and relationships.
 She has also benefited from mental health therapy and her own meditation practice.
 Martha is a wife and mom.